CommandPost/CommandPost-Website/index.md

 CommandPost is a free and open source application that adds a mountain-load of new features to Apple's [Final Cut Pro](http://apple.com/final-cut-pro/).
 It originally started off as a little proof of concept project to make finding the browser playhead easier for [Scott Simmons](http://www.scottsimmons.tv/) (read the [original blog](https://latenitefilms.com/blog/final-cut-pro-hacks/)) – but has since grown into a huge collection of handy professional workflow tools and automation features to make editing within Final Cut Pro faster, easier and much more powerful.

+# Installation:

+Download the latest version of CommandPost [here](https://github.com/CommandPost/CommandPost/releases/latest).

+# User Guide:

+You can learn about CommandPost's feature here.

 # System Requirements:

 CommandPost requires **Final Cut Pro 10.3** (or above).
 It will not work on any previous versions of Final Cut Pro.